Reyad02/Ask-My-PDF/README.md

-# Ask-My-PDF
+# DocuQueryAI: Natural-Language Question Answering for PDF Documents

-Ask-My-PDF is an AI-powered application that lets you upload any PDF and then **ask natural-language questions** about its contents.
+DocuQueryAI is an AI-powered application that lets you upload any PDF and then **ask natural-language questions** about its contents.
 It combines a **Streamlit frontend** with a **FastAPI backend**, uses **LangChain + ChromaDB + SQLite** for document processing and semantic search, and leverages the **OpenAI API** for intelligent question answering.

 ---